Electric toothbrushes help remove plaque and keep teeth clean, but many people still wonder, can electric toothbrushes damage enamel.

 By making informed choices, those with compromised enamel can keep their teeth clean and safe.

-4. Proper Brushing Technique with Electric Toothbrushes
+5. Proper Brushing Technique with Electric Toothbrushes

-🦷 The Benefits of Using an Electric Toothbrush
+🦷 Discover the Benefits of Electric Toothbrushes

-Avoiding Overbrushing: A Path to Enamel Preservation
+6. Avoiding Overbrushing: A Path to Enamel Preservation

 Overbrushing is a common but avoidable mistake that can lead to enamel erosion and sensitivity.